Traditional 4-H Clubs

 - Location/Times: Third Tuesday of the month; 6:30-7:30 pm @ Extension Office.

-- Scuppernong Sportsmen 4-H Club is all things hunting and fishing!
-Members will participate in hunter and boating safety, fishing, hunting, shooting, and plant/animal ID!
+- Scuppernong Sportsmen 4-H Club: This club covers all things hunting and fishing!
+Members will take part in hunter and boating safety, as well as activities in fishing, hunting, shooting sports, and plant and animal identification.

 - Club Leader: Patrick Kirkman